 Cosmetic surgery is a branch of medical science that deals with improving the appearance of an individual by modifying or altering their physical features.
 It is a popular option among people who want to enhance their physical appearance, correct deformities, or improve their self-esteem.
-However, cosmetic surgery negligence is a growing concern in the medical field.
+However, cosmetic surgery negligence is a growing concern in field of surgical errors in Dublin.

 Cosmetic surgery negligence refers to any act of malpractice or negligence committed by a cosmetic surgeon or any healthcare professional during a cosmetic surgery procedure.
 It can have severe consequences for the patient, ranging from physical harm to emotional distress.